How to Fix Error 0x80070070

 Configuring Storage Sense for Maximum Effectiveness

-Storage Sense is particularly useful for preventing future disk space issues, as it runs automatically to maintain adequate free space.
+Storage Sense is very helpful for stopping future disk space problems.
+It runs on its own to keep enough free space.

 Solution 3: Clear Temporary Files Manually

-Sometimes the built-in cleanup tools do not remove all temporary files.
-You can manually delete these files for additional space recovery.
+Sometimes, the built-in cleanup tools don't remove all temporary files.
+You can delete these files yourself to get more space back.

 Clearing the Temp Folder